• Home

 The upward trend of new listings and housing inventory continued in March.
 More specifically, our total housing inventory is up over 35% from a year ago.

 The increased number of homes on the market continues to push up the number of days that homes remain unsold.
-In addition, fewer homes are selling for the full asking price because of increasing competition in the market.
+In addition, fewer homes are selling for the full asking price due to increasing market competition.

 Get Your Local Market Report